abdulbadii/smart-directories-navigation/README.md

 refresh i.e. update the prompt string of dir. stack which is cleaned up from duplicate and inexistant directories

 g [a g option/command] 0
-toggle hiding or showing the directory stack list ouput onto prompt string
+toggle hiding or showing the directory stack list ouput on the prompt string
 if an optional command given, execute it first before but if the toggling is to hide it'll still lastly show the list, then hide it on the next command prompt
 so naturally, `g 0` is merely to toggle hide or show the directory stack list, not at all to go into $HOME directory first